Jai0212/Koach-Sample-Project/README.md

 This layer randomly drops out some neurons to prevent overfitting and helps in generalization.

 ### Use of these Layers
-I have not used these layers in this project as it is a simple project with a simple dataset so it's not that useful.
+I have used these layers in this project to improve the model as it prevents overfitting and helps in generaliztion thereby improving accuracy.
+Since it is a simple project with a simple dataset it's not super useful.
 It was only slightly be beneficial.
-For more complex models, these layers will be helpful.
+For more complex models, these layers will be of great use.